LogicalGeekBoy/sky-zoo/README.md

 3. Zip up the pack and place in your MC world
 4. Run `/reload` and then `/function sky_zoo:setup`

-## Known Issues

-* Capturing a charged creeper before a creeper will award both trades

 ## TODO

 * When all advancements made, should we do something?